That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 | Standard | microSD Express |

-SanDisk’s “for Nintendo Switch” series has been popular as a Nintendo licensed product since the previous generation.
-This latest version has also been confirmed for compatibility with Nintendo hardware, allowing for safe use.
-It uses a PCIe Gen 3-NVMe interface to achieve high-speed data transfer.
+The SanDisk “for Nintendo Switch” series has been popular as an officially licensed product since the previous console generation.
+This latest version has also been confirmed to be compatible with Nintendo hardware, so you can use it with peace of mind.
+It adopts a PCIe Gen 3-NVMe interface, achieving high-speed data transfer.

-Due to its high performance, temperature management is important for microSD Express, but each manufacturer has included proprietary thermal control technology.
-SanDisk is also designed to withstand long hours of gameplay, so you can immerse yourself in playing with peace of mind.
+Because microSD Express offers high performance, temperature management is crucial.
+Each company incorporates its own thermal control technology.
+SanDisk is also designed to withstand long hours of gameplay, allowing you to immerse yourself in games without worry.

 Pros & Cons